For the HOME dehydrator, there are many

 options available in foods you can dehydrate.

 Although you can dehydrate just about anything, shelf stability and SAFETY are key to deciding what I will put my work and time into.
-After much research and experimenting, I have found that I am most successful with items that do not have a high oil/fat content which can turn rancid, drastically shortening the shelf life of your food.
+After much research and experimenting, I have found that I am most successful with items that do not have a high oil/fat content which can become rancid, drastically shortening the shelf life of your food.
 Most of these items fall under the heading of “animal products”, but there are a few exceptions from the plant world as well.

 Fruits and Vegetables